 In 2011 the Norwegian government initiated a new program for mapping of mineral resources in Northern Norway (MINN).
 The goal of this program is to enhance the geological information that is relevant to an assessment of the mineral potential of the three northernmost counties.
-The airborne geophysical surveys - helicopter borne and fixed wing- are important integral part of MINN program.
-The helicopterborne survey results reported herein amount to 3106 line km (621 km2) over the Kåfjord survey area, as shown in Figure 1.
+The airborne geophysical surveys - both helicopter borne and fixed wing- are important integral parts of MINN program.
+The airborne survey results reported herein amount to 4286 line km (857 km) over the Nordreisa survey area, as shown in Figure 1.

-Figure 1: Kåfjord survey area
+Figure 1: Nordreisa survey area

-The objective of the airborne geophysical survey was to obtain a dense high-resolution aeromagnetic, electromagnetic and radiometric data over the survey area.
-This data is required for the enhancement of a general understanding of the regional geology.
+The objective of the airborne geophysical survey was to obtain a dense highresolution aero-magnetic, electromagnetic and radiometric data over the survey area.
+This data is required for the enhancement of a general understanding of the regional geology of the area.
 In this regard, the data can also be used to map contacts and structural features within the property.
 It also improves defining the potential of known zones of mineralization, their geological settings, and identifying new areas of interest.

-The survey incorporated the use of a Hummingbird[TM] five-frequency electromagnetic system supplemented by a high-sensitivity caesium magnetometer, gamma-ray spectrometer and radar altimeter.
+The survey incorporated the use of a HummingbirdTM five-frequency electromagnetic system supplemented by a high-sensitivity cesium magnetometer, gamma-ray spectrometer and radar altimeter.
 A GPS navigation computer system with flight path indicators ensured accurate positioning of the geophysical data with respect to the World Geodetic System 1984 geodetic datum (WGS-84).